 another winner with Perfect Disguise.
 Her three dimensional characters, vivid

 Civil War setting and intricate plot will fill a voracious reader's need for

 entertainment.
 The developing romance between Willa and Jeff will tug at your

 heart strings in hope of the elusive happy ending.

 Above photo by Wes Mayhle

-For further information about Firetrail the Movie and the upcoming Perfect Disguise, contact Forbesfilm.
+For further information about Firetrail the Movie and Perfect Disguise, contact Forbesfilm.